|Luxury Rating:||3.8 / 5|

 - The Hotel Collection credit – The Hotel Collection is a selection of high-end hotels hand-picked by American Express.
-When you book at least a two-night stay through The Hotel Collection, not only will you get a free room upgrade (if available), but you’ll also get a $100 hotel credit to spend on qualifying dining, spa and resort activities.
+When you book at least a two-night stay through The Hotel Collection through American Express Travel, not only will you get a free room upgrade (if available), but you’ll also get a $100 hotel credit to spend on qualifying dining, spa and resort activities.
 Experience credit varies by property.

 - “Pay It Plan It®” – This flexible financing option lets you pay off small purchase amounts (under $100) right away and split larger purchases (over $100) into a custom monthly payment plan for a fixed fee.
-American Express cards are not accepted as widely abroad as they are in the U.S. Payment plans can last from three to 24 months.
+Payment plans can last from three to 24 months.
 Eligibility for the program is based on your account and credit history

 - Extended warranty – On eligible warranties of five years or less, you can extend the original manufacturer’s warranty an extra year.

 - Purchase protection – For eligible purchases made with your Gold card, Amex covers up to $10,000 per claim ($50,000 max per year) in the case of damage or theft.

 If you are a frequent traveler, the travel credits and benefits that come with the American Express Gold card are very appealing.
 For more luxury travelers, however, American Express offers a card that is even more packed with plush perks.
-The Platinum Card® from American Express comes with a steep $695 annual fee, but it is loaded with travel benefits that make it a great choice for travelers who value luxury perks like lounge access, entertainment credits and other convenient benefits.
+The Platinum Card® from American Express comes with a steep $695 annual fee, but it is loaded with benefits that make it a great choice for travelers who value luxury perks like lounge access, entertainment credits and other convenient benefits.

 See related: Amex Gold vs. Amex Platinum